 Debate, unlike dialogue, is adversarial, with each side trying to persuade an audience to adopt one rival view and ultimately to win.
 We participate in many debates but recognise that they are not the only way to engage.

 ‘Interfaith dialogue’ is an established term often used by religious people.
-Taken literally, it excludes people of no faith.
-But over half the people in Britain, including all humanists, do not identify with any ‘faith’.
-And in practice, and for many years, humanists have worked constructively alongside religious people both at a national level and in local ‘interfaith’ groups.
+Taken literally, it excludes people of no faith, but over half the people in Britain, including all humanists, do not identify with any ‘faith’.
+In practice, and for many years, humanists have worked constructively alongside religious people both at a national level and in local ‘interfaith’ groups.
 In some cases these groups have changed their names or amended their terms of reference to reflect their inclusive approach.
 ‘Interfaith’ bodies that are open to representatives of many religions but deliberately exclude the non-religious can seem like – and be – ‘circling the wagons’ rather than coming to terms with the changes taking place in British society.

 Why does Humanists UK engage in dialogue?